Phedimus spurius (M. Bieb.) 't Hart

 Caucasian Stonecrop, Creeping Stonecrop, False Stonecrop, Large Fringed Stonecrop, Two-row Sedum, Two-row Stonecrop

-The specific epithet "spurius" derives from the Latin word, meaning "false," and its use here is unclear.
+The specific epithet "spurius" derives from a Latin word meaning "false or of illegitimate birth," and its use here is unclear.

 Soil: Phedimus thrive in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.

 Hardiness: Phedimus spurius can withstand temperatures as low as -30 to 30 °F (-34.4 to -1.1 °C), USDA hardiness zones 4a to 9b.

 Watering: The best way to water your Phedimus is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until the soil is dry before watering again.

 Fertilizing: Feed with low-balanced fertilizer to keep your plants happy and healthy.
 Use a diluted dose of half the strength recommended on the package.